forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Update the files –

-1. In the HTML file, `newCBComponent.html`, copy and paste the following code:
+1. In `newCBComponent.html`, copy and paste the following code:

 ```
 <template>